 - But surprisingly, 30% of those surveyed said they were shopping online less since the onset of the COVID-19 crisis.

 The authors speculated that this reduction could be due to multiple factors, such as the economic downturn or even the increase in fraud during this period.8

 How the EMV migration has changed the face of fraud

 When it comes to credit card fraud, the big development in the U.S. over the past few years has been the move from magnetic stripe readers to EMV smart chip authentication at payment terminals.
 The technology migration passed a major milestone on Oct.
 1, 2015, when a liability shift occurred that placed the cost of card-present fraud on the retailer or card issuer that hadn’t upgraded to the new system.

-In the nearly five years since, over 80% of card present transactions worldwide are now conducted with EMV chip technology, even while just under 64% of cards issued are EMV compatible.
-In the U.S., only 63% of card present transactions are occurring with EMV, while nearly 61% of cards are EMV compatible.
-This is far below Africa and the Middle East, which has 89.4% of its cards EMV compatible, which translates into 96.5% of transactions using EMV.1
+In the nearly five years since, 86% of card-present transactions worldwide are now conducted with EMV chip technology, even while 66% of cards issued are EMV compatible.
+In the U.S., only 73% of card-present transactions are occurring with EMV, while 63% of cards are EMV compatible.
+This is far below Africa and the Middle East, where 90% of cards are EMV compatible, which translates to 98% of transactions using EMV.9

 How fraud victims are affected